-Actor Jan Michael Vincent, known for ‘Airwolf,’ has died
+Actor Jan-Michael Vincent, known for ‘Airwolf,’ dies at 73

-ASHEVILLE, N.C.
-(AP) — Actor Jan Michael Vincent, known for starring in the television series “Airwolf,” has died.
+Actor Jan-Michael Vincent, the “Airwolf” television star whose sleek good looks belied a troubled personal life, has died.
 He was 73.

 A death certificate shows that Vincent died of cardiac arrest on Feb.
 10, 2019, in an Asheville, North Carolina, hospital.
 The certificate signed by a doctor says he died of natural causes and no autopsy was performed.

-“Airwolf” was a 1980s television series featuring crime-fighters in an advanced helicopter.
-Vincent played pilot Stringfellow Hawke.
+It wasn’t clear why it took several weeks for news of the death to surface before it was first reported Friday by TMZ.
+Messages left at phone listings for Vincent and his wife weren’t immediately returned Friday.

+Born in 1945 in Denver, Colorado, Vincent starred in such films as 1972’s “The Mechanic” and 1978’s “Hooper,” in which he played a stuntman opposite Burt Reynolds.
+Off-screen, his handsomeness earned him a spot on a cosmetic surgeon’s “Ten Best Noses” list in the late 1970s.

 Most Read Entertainment Stories